Protecting the Public

 The PSA oversees registers like ours and provides useful guidance and external resources.

 Other accredited registers may also be a useful source of support or information.
 For example, in the field of mental health, this includes the British Psychological Society (BPS), the British Association for Counselling and Psychotherapy (BACP), or the National Counselling Society (NCS).
-A complete list of accredited registers is available here.
+A complete list of accredited registers can be found on the PSA's website.